Jouhafa/Jouhafa/README.md

 <p>

 - 👀 I’m interested in the field of data science
-- 🌱 I’m currently learning about Transformers
+- 🌱 I’m currently learning about GenAI
-- 💞️ I’m looking to collaborate on applications of NN models in the different fields
+- 💞️ I’m looking to collaborate on applications of Responsible AI in different fields

 <p align='left'>
    📫 How to reach me : jouhafazakaria@gmail.com